remytleduc/hello-world/README.md

 I hope I get a good job.

-So I can live a good live.
+So I can live a good life.